Find out about who gets lung cancer, where it starts and how common it is.

 How common is lung cancer

 Lung cancer is the third most common cancer in the UK.
-About 46,400 people are diagnosed each year.
+In 2015. around 46,400 people were diagnosed in the UK.

 Who gets lung cancer

-More than 4 out of 10 people (44%) diagnosed with lung cancer in the UK are aged 75 and older.
+Lung cancer is more common as you get older.
+More than 40 out of 100 people (more than 40%) diagnosed with lung cancer in the UK are aged 75 and older.

 Other causes or risk factors include: